 The intranasal forms are live vaccines, and patients receiving HUMIRA should not receive live vaccines.
 Always tell any doctor who is treating you about all medications you are taking, including HUMIRA.
 Consult the doctor who prescribed your HUMIRA before getting any vaccination.

-Learn more about HUMIRA Citrate-free.
+Learn more about HUMIRA Citrate-free for non-infectious uveitis.*

 Tell your doctor about all of your health conditions, including if you:

 Also tell your doctor about all the medicines you take.
 You should not take HUMIRA with ORENCIA® (abatacept), KINERET® (anakinra), REMICADE® (infliximab), ENBREL® (etanercept), CIMZIA® (certolizumab pegol), or SIMPONI® (golimumab).
 Tell your doctor if you have ever used RITUXAN® (rituximab), IMURAN® (azathioprine), or PURINETHOL® (mercaptopurine, 6-MP).